-Figure S.2 Control Message Conversion for Information Server.
+Figure S.2 Proxy Information Server for Control Message Conversion.

-If the MN uses ANQP messages but the Information Server uses the other control messages such as ANDSF messages, the Proxy Information Server needs to convert ANQP messages to the other control messages.
+If the MN uses ANQP messages but the Information Server uses the other control messages such as ANDSF messages, MIH User at the proxy Information Server needs to convert ANQP messages to the other control messages.
 For this case, the WLAN AP as the SRHO-capable PoA only encapsulates ANQP messages of the MN into MIH_CTRL_Transfer messages and decapsulates MIH_CTRL_Transfer messages of information server, as shown in Figure S.3 (a).
-Proxy Information Server converts the ANQP messages from the WLAN AP to the other control messages and vice versa.
-Hence, the MN can communicate with Information Server by using the WLAN AP and the Proxy Information Server.
+MIH User at proxy Information Server converts the ANQP messages from the WLAN AP to the other control messages and vice versa.
+Hence, the MN can communicate with Information Server by using the WLAN AP and the proxy Information Server.
 To explain the ANQP conversion, the protocol stacks for MN, WLAN AP, Proxy, and Information Server are shown in Figure S.3 (b).